 Sometimes they will use a more difficult chord, named G major:

 Or its counterpart G seventh:

-If you liked that Kodaline’s song, try another one of theirs All I Want.
-You’ll see the standard 0.0.0.3 and 184.108.40.206 and also will learn how they introduce a Dm instead of F, it looks like this:
+If you liked Kodaline’s song, try another one of theirs All I Want.
+You’ll see the standard 0.0.0.3 and 184.108.40.206 and learn how they introduce a Dm instead of an F. It looks like this:

 If you want to take a more challenging approach, you might try more challenging songs like Twenty Pilot’s House of Gold, or Come Away With Me by Norah Jones.
 Twenty Pilot’s House of Gold, or Come Away With Me by Norah Jones.

 If you’re looking for a fun and challenging song to play on the Ukulele, you might want to try Señorita by Shawn Mendes and Camila Cabello.
 This song uses the A minor chord, which you should already be familiar with if you’ve practiced the basic chords mentioned earlier.
 In addition to the A minor chord, this song also uses some more advanced chords and playing techniques, so it will be a great opportunity for you to test and improve your skills.